canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "I couldn't tell you." she said.
 "I'm sorry, Indigo.
 You were my other half, I would have done anything to tell you I was still there.
 But I couldn't."

 "You're alive."
 I held onto her.
-"I mean, I don't know, fifteen years is a long time.
+"I mean, I don't know, a decade is a long time.
 I don't know what we are now.
 But I'm fucking glad you're alive, Violet.
 I'm fucking glad..."

 "Yeah."
 Violet said.
 We didn't say anything else for a while.